 Causes of an underactive thyroid

-I was never told that there were things that I was actually doing or things happening to my body that were actually slowing my thyroid down.
+When I started having issues with my thyroid, I was never told that there were things that I was doing or things happening to my body that were slowing my thyroid down.
 Instead I was just thrown on medication.
-Unfortunately, the medication was just pretty much a band-aid.

-The thyroid usually is one that always ends up paying the price especially when you have chronic stress.
-Stress releases cortisol.
-That's your natural way that your body tries to attack stress.
-Unfortunately, when cortisol keeps getting released like that, it will eventually affect the thyroid.
-And the way that it does this, is it will affect the conversion of your inactive thyroid hormone, which is T4, to your active thyroid hormone, which is T3.
+That means, when cortisol keeps getting released like that, it will eventually affect the thyroid.
+It will affect the conversion of your inactive thyroid hormone, which is T4, to your active thyroid hormone, which is T3.

 Also, it's common with hypothyroidism to have something called leaky gut.
-And if you have something like Hashimoto's which is the autoimmune side of hypothyroidism, it's really common to have something like leaky gut because there's this autoimmune response and inflammatory response, and it just feeds off of it.
-So, the hypothyroidism could be causing some of the gut issues and the gut issues could be causing some of the issues, creating hypothyroidism.
+If you have Hashimoto's, which is the autoimmune side of hypothyroidism, it's especially common to have leaky gut because there's this autoimmune response and inflammatory response, and it just feeds off of it.
+So, hypothyroidism could be causing some of the gut issues and the gut issues could be causing some of the issues, creating hypothyroidism.
 It works both ways.